Privacy Notice for Students

 • Educational information (including copies of right to study documentation, certificates and other information included as part of the application process);

-• Grades and Progression Information;
+• Grades and Progression Information, including exam papers written by you;

 • Behavioural and Attendance information;